-The real power of vacuum cleaners lies in its sucking ability or its suction power.
+The real power of vacuum cleaners lies in their sucking ability or their suction power.
 Often people tend to pay more attention to amperage or wattage that signifies the electrical power that drives the motor.
 There might be some confusion in understanding the suction power that different manufacturers express in different ways.
-Pascals is the unit used for robot vacuums; shop-vacs rate it in terms of peak HP while AWS is the rating used for upright vacuum cleaners.
+Pascals is the unit used for robot vacuums; shop-vacs rate it in peak HP, while AWS is the rating used for upright vacuum cleaners.
 Though expressed differently, they mean the same.

 Pascal is the unit for measuring pressure, and with vacuum cleaners, it means the difference between the normal atmospheric pressure and the pressure maintained in the equipment.
 Higher the difference more will be the suction power of the equipment.
 Robot vacuum cleaners have very high suction power that can be as high as 2000 Pascal.

-For maintaining a highly clean and utterly dust-free environment like what you see in sterile manufacturing areas of pharmaceutical industries, you must use HEPA filters.
+For maintaining a spotless and utterly dust-free environment like what you see in sterile manufacturing areas of pharmaceutical industries, you must use HEPA filters.

 The above features ensure the proper functionality of the equipment that helps to maintain a high level of cleanliness.
-Also, you must consider the factors of the weight of the equipment that has a relation to ease of handling, price, warranty, and the brand.
+It would also help if you considered the factors of the weight of the equipment related to ease of handling, price, warranty, and the brand.